torvalds/linux/Documentation/firmware-guide/acpi/osi.rst

 completely unrelated code on completely unrelated systems.
 This prompted an evaluation of all of its uses.
 This uncovered that they aren't needed for any of the original reasons.
-As such, the kernel will not respond to any custom Linux-* strings by default.
+As such, the kernel will not respond to any custom GNU/Linux-* strings by default.

 That was easy.
 Read on, to find out how to do it wrong.